"We got dressed up, took pictures and had the tea ceremony explained. A bit crowded but very nice actually. Highly recommended"

 Pick the right category for your trip — tea ceremony, geisha experience, sumo show, Fushimi Inari, day trip, or private tour.
 119 tours compared with free cancellation.
 Starting from $49 per person.

-Browse All Kyoto ToursFAQ — Kyoto Tea Ceremony
+Browse All Kyoto ToursFAQ — Kimono Tea Ceremony in Kyoto

-Everything you need to know about booking a traditional Kyoto tea ceremony.
+Everything you need to know about booking a tea ceremony in kimono — what's included, where they happen, and photos.

 Most Kyoto tea ceremony experiences run between 45 and 90 minutes.
 The shortest are matcha-whisking sessions at tea museums.
 Full traditional ceremonies with a tea master, wagashi sweets, and cultural explanation usually take an hour.